 General Indemnification

-Consultant shall indemnify, save, and hold harmless the State, its employees, agents and assignees (the “Indemnified Parties”), against any and all costs, expenses, claims, damages, liabilities, court awards and other amounts (including attorneys’ fees and related costs) incurred by any of the Indemnified Parties in relation to any negligent act or omission by Consultant, or its employees, agents, Subconsultants, or assignees in connection with this Agreement .
+Consultant shall indemnify, save, and hold harmless the State, its employees, agents and assignees (the “Indemnified Parties”), against any and all costs, expenses, claims, damages, liabilities, court awards and other amounts (including attorneys’ fees and related costs) incurred by any of the Indemnified Parties in relation to any negligent act or omission by Consultant, or its employees, agents, Subconsultants, or assignees in connection with this Agreement except as otherwise provided by Colorado law.

 Confidential Information Indemnification

-Disclosure or use of State Confidential Information by Consultant in violation of §10 may be cause for legal action by third parties against Consultant, the State, or their respective agents.
-Consultant shall indemnify, save, and hold harmless the Indemnified Parties, against any and all claims, damages, liabilities, losses, costs, expenses (including attorneys’ fees and costs) incurred by the State in relation to any act or omission by Consultant, or its employees, agents, assigns, or Subconsultants in violation of §10.
+Disclosure or use of State Confidential Information by Consultant in violation of Article 10 may be cause for legal action by third parties against Consultant, the State, or their respective agents.
+Consultant shall indemnify, save, and hold harmless the Indemnified Parties, against any and all claims, damages, liabilities, losses, costs, expenses (including attorneys’ fees and costs) incurred by the State in relation to any act or omission by Consultant, or its employees, agents, assigns, or Subconsultants in violation of Article 10.

 Intellectual Property Indemnification